NEW STUDENT ORIENTATION

 Given the brevity of these summer courses, it is essential that students come prepared to engage in learning the very first day.
 To facilitate this, each course has work to complete prior to the first day of class.
 This generally includes reading and often requires a written essay to be submitted before or on the first day of class.

-Pre-course work and first day of class assignments will be posted in the Canvas page for your class in late April.
+Pre-course work and first day of class assignments will be posted in the Canvas page for your class.

 Activate BC Zoom Account